noorXai/CalculatorSuite/README.md

-# 💖 Heart Calculator – By NoorXai
+# 💖 Heart Calculator – By noorXai

 Welcome to **Heart Calculator**, a unique Java project that combines **logic + creativity + design**.
 This is not just a calculator — it’s a piece of art shaped like a heart ❤️